vdbrink/vdbrink.github.io/homeassistant/homeassistant_web_scraper.md

 Like run the washing machine based on low dynamic energy prices.
 Show the latest (formula 1) news or show the current weather alarm messages.

-This scraper is by default available in Home Assistant.
+This *Scrape* integration is by default available in Home Assistant.

 <img src="images_web_scraper/ha_webscraper.png" alt="Home Assistant webscraper" width="400px">